ga-curriculum/environment-variables/using-environment-variables-in-node/README.md

 # ![Environment Variables - Using Environment Variables in Node](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to use and protect `.env` files.
+**Learning objective:** By the end of this lesson, students will be able to use and protect `.env` files in a Node application.

 ## Introduction to dotenv